What is Direct-Injection System? Its Functions & Working Principle

 What is a Direct Injection System?

-This direct gasoline engine was introduced in 1925 as a low-compression truck engine. it was quite popular on German cars, using a Bosch mechanical GDI system in the 1950s.
+The engine was quite popular in German cars during the 1950s, as it utilized a Bosch mechanical GDI system.
 It became more popular when introduced in an electronic GDI system in 1996 by Mitsubishi.

-The compression of air inside the chamber rises in temperature above 400 degrees Celsius, which then ignites the diesel fuel immediately after it’s sprayed directly into the combustion chamber.
+The compression of air inside the chamber raises the temperature above 400 degrees Celsius, which then ignites the diesel fuel immediately after it’s sprayed directly into the combustion chamber.

 Functions of a Direct Injection System